2017-18 CMA Board of Directors

 Dr. Brendan Lewis is an Orthopaedic and Spinal Surgeon.
 Since 1991 he has worked at Western Memorial Regional Hospital, where he is currently the Chief of Surgery and Chief of Orthopaedics.
 He is also Clinical Associate Professor of Surgery at Memorial University, Newfoundland and Labrador (NL).

 A graduate of Memorial University’s Medical School, Dr. Lewis completed his residency through a joint Memorial/Dalhousie Program and a fellowship in Trauma and Spinal Disorder at the University of Toronto prior to starting practice in Corner Brook, NL.

 He is a past president of several organizations including the NL Medical Association

 and Canadian Orthopaedic Association.

-Henry Annan is a final year medical student at Dalhousie University and the current president of the Canadian Federation of Medical Students (CFMS).
+Henry Annan is a graduate of Dalhousie University and the past president of the Canadian Federation of Medical Students (CFMS).
 Prior to medical school, he completed undergraduate studies at Saint Mary’s University.
-Mr. Annan served as the CFMS National Officer for Human Rights and Peace, working to support grassroots global health initiatives on medical school campuses across the country as well as national lobbying campaigns.
+Dr. Annan served as the CFMS National Officer for Human Rights and Peace, working to support grassroots global health initiatives on medical school campuses across the country as well as national lobbying campaigns.
 He is a previous director of the Health Association of African Canadians and a mentor to African Canadian youth in his native Halifax.
-Mr. Annan has a keen interest in global health and medical education.
+Dr. Annan has a keen interest in global health and medical education.